NathanNuckels/Creativity/RocketScience/KSP/01-lets-go.md

 Why do they not know?
 Cause they're Kerbals!
 Thats my little reason why all of this "science" gets you so far.
 Oh, and by the way, you can technically complete the entire game just by running exteriments in different bioms in Kerbin.
 You can beat the entire game without ever going to space.
 How boring!
 The science system is unbalanced but thats alright.
 Just make sure to do lots of different missions to keep it interesting

+Right click another mystery goo but don't observe it, just keep it open.

+Press space to launch!!

+Tap D while flying to tip east.
+I'd say, to about the 70 degree marker.